 11. You get really excited to see the comforts of home in France like Starbucks and American food products when you’re in bigger cities (maybe that’s just me.
 No joke, yesterday I found a Starbucks Chai Latte at a grocery store I never go to and I felt like a kid at Christmas).

-12. You go right to the dry goods aisle for your milk and eggs and bypass the refrigerated section out of habit.
+12. You go right to the dry goods aisle for your milk and eggs and bypass the refrigerated section out of habit at the grocery store.

 13. You don’t bat an eye at employees out at cafes for 2-hour lunch breaks during the week.